ready for love?

 Allowed Indoors: Yes

-Please note that as a private rehoming, we know only what Marlie’s owner has told us.
+Please note that as a private rehoming, we know only what Chester’s owner has told us.
 He is not in care with Beagle Rescue NSW and we have not assessed him.
-Marlie’s owner will field all enquiries and make all decisions regarding his new home.
-Once Marlie’s new home is chosen, his current and new owners will need to complete and sign a Form C3A together, then lodge the completed form with council (no cost) to transfer his ownership details.
+Chester’s owner will field all enquiries and make all decisions regarding his new home.
+Once Chester’s new home is chosen, his current and new owners will need to complete and sign a Form C3A together, then lodge the completed form with council (no cost) to transfer his ownership details.
 Alternatively, ownership may be transferred online via the NSW Pet Registry (both current and new owners will need to register an account; current owner needs to ‘claim’ the dog, then transfer them to the new owner, new owner must ‘accept’ the dog to transfer ownership).

 We recommend all dogs go to a new home on a trial basis, and that the trial period should be 30 days.
 In the event things don’t work out (it happens), the dog would be returned to their original owner who would again seek to find them a new home.
 We recommend change of ownership forms are not submitted to council until a successful rehoming has been agreed at the end of the trial period.

-Location: Tallawong NSW 2762
+Location: Ashcroft NSW 2168

-Age/DOB: 5 years / 24-10-2019
+Age/DOB: 5 yr 2 mo / 06-01-2020

 Colour: Tri-colour